 4.4.2.
-PERIODIC MEETINGS
+Periodic Meetings

 The dates of the periodic meetings in the Department of Basic Languages at GU CFL which all the instructors are expected to participate in are shared with the instructors through the Electronic Document Management System (EDMS) at the beginning of the semester.
 Official reports recorded during the meetings are delivered to the administrative coordinator.
-The meetings in the Department of Modern Languages are scheduled regularly.
-Programs and solution-oriented notifications are provided through the e-mail group under the leadership of the unit coordinator.
-In the department of Basic Languages, in addition to this, there are 4 smaller instructor groups with a head and they conduct bi-monthly meetings.
-This also applies to the department of Modern Languages with faculty/vocational school coordinators as heads.
+The meetings in the Department of Modern Languages are scheduled on a quarterly basis.
+Weekly programs, problems or solution-oriented notifications are provided through the e-mail group under the leadership of the unit coordinator.
+In addition to this, there are 4 smaller instructor groups with a head and they conduct bi-monthly meetings.
+This also applies to the department of Modern Languages.

 4.4.3.
-MATERIAL EVALUATION QUESTIONNAIRES
+Material Evaluation Questionnaires

 At the end of each term, the opinions of students and instructors about the materials prepared during the academic year are obtained through questionnaires sent online by the Professional Development and Research Unit (PDRU) and relevant units in the Department of Basic Languages at GU CFL.
 In addition, a questionnaire is applied to the students at the end of each semester through the Student Information System (OBS), where they follow their grades and absences, and the results of these questionnaires are evaluated.
 The Department of Modern Languages at GU CFL conducts online evaluation questionnaires every semester within the framework of the mission and vision of Gazi University.
 Within these questionnaires, a section has been reserved for the related course materials.
-Students make individual material assessments through these questionnaires.
-Instructors, on the other hand, can conduct material evaluations in the meetings and contribute to material selection or use.
+Students make individual material evaluations in the meetings and contribute to material selection or use.